Bilal303-ai/Sentiment-Analysis/README.md

 # About
 This model performs sentiment analysis on an input text.
-The model outputs one of the two classes: "Positive" or "Negative".
+It outputs one of the two classes: "Positive" or "Negative".
 The model was trained on a small subset of [**Amazon reviews**](https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews) dataset.

 # Setup instructions
 1. Clone the repository: